 Yes and no. There are plenty of ex-pat communities, but they’re mostly focused on business, networking, or just finding groups to drink with.
 There are also online ex-pat communities, paid and free, that you can join to find these meetups.
 As for making friendships, I suppose it depends.
-The most difficult part of being in the ex-pat community here is that most ex-pats seem more concerned with finding ways to extend their visa than look for meaningful relationships; outside of dating that is.
+The most difficult part of being in the ex-pat community here is that most ex-pats seem more concerned with finding ways to extend their visa than looking for meaningful relationships; outside of dating that is.

 What is the average monthly salary for TEFL in Japan?
 What is the cost of living?

 For experienced teachers, about $3,000 – $5,000 a month and you have a transportation allowance.
 If you don’t have any prior teaching experience, it’s about $1,500-$3000 a month plus a transportation allowance.
 Depending on the company, they may pay for your accommodation, but expect it to be a small apartment/dormitory.

 The cost of accommodation here varies.
 If you’re looking for a place in Tokyo, it’s about $600-$1000 per month for a really small studio apartment.
 The farther you go out of Tokyo, the cheaper it becomes, and you can find apartments for around $300-$600 per month.
 The price also goes up the closer you are to the train station, due to the convenience.

 We live about an hour away from Tokyo, but the costs are still comparable to Tokyo.
 So you’re eating out or having a night out, prepare to burn $100-$200 for that experience, depending on what type of spender you are.

 Food can be expensive here, meat in particular, but vegetables are surprisingly cheap depending on the season and if you’re buying from a supermarket or local seller.
 We would suggest trying to buy from local sellers as much as possible to save money.